Wednesday, January 28, 2009

 I have always been a big fan of aprons.
 Multi-purpose, functional and creative outerwear.
 As a child growing up in the 70’s, I had 2 terry cloth aprons with silk screened images.
 One apron had Snoopy dancing with a dog bowl and the other was the classic gold and brown mushroom (so I could match my mother's stoneware mushroom canister set…).

-hips up the meals for them.
+I love to cook for my family.
+My grandkids have figured out that I am the only grandmother that whips up the meals for them.
 One early morning while the bacon was frying and the waffles were waffling, the guinea pig was slipped into my apron pocket by my 6 year old granddaughter as she announced “you now have a pig in your pocket!”

+Aprons are catch-all’s.
+I have gathered eggs, wiped faces, kept cooking splats off my day clothes, carried chicks or anything that needed toting.
+I have one apron used for plein air painting.
 Generations of women before me have pioneered this piece of fabric.
 And trust me, I know a woman had to invent it.
 I have started making old fashioned aprons with left over fabric and notions.
 Here are a few to share with you.
 Minus the pocket pig…